OpenClaw Raspberry Pi 5 & 4 Setup Guide | 2026 Private AI Server

 Security Best Practice

-curl -sSL https://getclawdbot.org/install-pi.sh | bash
+curl -sSL https://get.moltbot.org/install-pi.sh | bash

-- Clone the Clawdbot repository
+- Clones the OpenClaw repository

-- Install all dependencies
+- Installs all dependencies

-- Configure the service
+- Configures the service

-- Set up systemd for auto-start
+- Sets up systemd for auto-start

 Step-by-Step Setup Guide